-DHCD held four in-person hearings at the locations listed below and one virtual hearing.
-Hearings were scheduled to be held at the following locations from August 14, 2023 through August 30, 2023 with the comment period open until close of business on Monday, September 18, 2023.
-Unfortunately, none of the hearings were attended.
+DHCD scheduled and held four in-person hearings at the locations listed below and one virtual hearing.
+Below is the notice placed in the Baltimore Sun, Dorchester Star, Herald Mail, Kent County News and the Star Democrat.
+Hearings were scheduled to be held at the following locations from August 14, 2023 through August 30, 2023 with comment period open until close of business on Monday, September 18, 2023.